Thriller Manju

-Mailasandra Hanumappa Manjunatha Reddy, known popularly as Thriller Manju, is an Indian stunt coordinator, filmmaker, actor known for his work in Kannada cinema.
+Mailasandra Hanumappa Manjunatha Reddy, known popularly as Thriller Manju, is an Indian stunt coordinator, filmmaker, and actor known for his work in Kannada cinema.
 He has occasionally also served as screenwriter and choreographer.
-Apart from Kannada, Manju has also worked in a handful Telugu- and Tamil-language films.
+Apart from Kannada, Manju has also worked in a handful Telugu films.
 He ventured into film direction with the film, Police Story (1996).

 Early life

 Manju was born in Mailasandra, a village in Bangalore, to C. Hanumappa Reddy and A. Rukminiamma.
 He had two siblings: older brother Gurumurthy and younger sister Padmavati.
 Hanumappa Reddy served as the chief of the village before the family moved to Bangalore city where he began working as an electrical contractor.
 The family resided in the Basavanagudi, where Manju was educated, at the Kamala Nehru Education Society.
 With a movie theatre and a martial arts training center in close proximity to his house, he was drawn towards both of these as a kid.
 He cited Rajkumar and Bruce Lee as his idols growing up.